Naught33/Data-Visualization/README.md

 The interactive data visualization application provides various types of visualizations to explore and analyze the dataset.
 Each visualization corresponds to a specific route in the Flask API and is accompanied by a React component for rendering.

-- **Bar Chart Visualization (BarChart)**
-  - Route: /bar
-  - Description: Displays a bar chart that represents intensity values based on the selected filter.

-- **Constrained Bar Chart Visualization (ConsBar)**
-  - Route: /constrains_bar
-  - Description: Presents a constrained bar chart showing intensity values based on two selected filters and a constraint.

-- **Histogram Visualization (HistChart)**
-  - Route: /groupby_histo
-  - Description: Demonstrates a stacked histogram showing intensity values based on two selected filters.

-- **Line Chart Visualization (LineChart)**
-  - Route: /count_line
-  - Description: Illustrates a line chart depicting intensity values over time based on the selected filter.

-## Python Files Description

-Here's a description of the Python files provided for data preprocessing and backend logic:

-- **app.py**: This file contains the Flask application that serves as the backend API for handling requests from the frontend.
-It defines routes for various data visualizations and interacts with the dataset to fetch and preprocess data for visualization.

-- **visualizations.py**: This file includes functions and logic for generating data visualizations based on different filters and constraints.
-It processes data from the SQLite database and returns JSON data that can be used by the frontend to render the charts.